 (f) a reference to A$, $A, dollar or $ is to Australian currency;

-(g) a reference to time is to the time in Victoria, Australia;
+(g) a reference to time is to the time in [state], Australia;

-(h) a reference to a party is to a party to the agreement, and a reference to a party to a document includes the party’s executors, administrators, successors and permitted assigns and substitutes;
+(h) a reference to a party is to a party to the Agreement;

 (i) a reference to a person includes a natural person, partnership, body corporate, association, governmental or local authority or agency or other entity;

 (j) a reference to a statute, ordinance, code or other law includes regulations and other instruments under it and consolidations, amendments, re-enactments or replacements of any of them;